wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-to-get-started-with-the-vonage-video-api.md

 Key Terms:

 * Session:  a logical group of connections and streams.
 Connections within the same session can exchange messages.
 Think of a session as the “room” where participants can interact with each other.
 * Connection: an endpoint that participates in a session and is capable of sending and receiving messages.
-A connection has presence, it is either connected and can receive messages, or it’s disconnected.
+A connection has a presence, it is either connected and can receive messages, or it’s disconnected.
 * Stream: media stream between two connections.
 This means that actual bytes containing media are being exchanged.
 * Publisher: clients publishing stream.
 * Subscriber: clients receiving stream.

 # Environment

 When designing a video application, consider having two environments; one for testing and one for production.
-To test simple items, you can also use [our playground](https://tokbox.com/developer/tools/playground_doc/) or you can use the [OpenTok command line interface](https://www.npmjs.com/package/opentok-cli).
+To test simple items, you can also use [our playground](https://tokbox.com/developer/tools/playground_doc/) or you can use the [OpenTok command-line interface](https://www.npmjs.com/package/opentok-cli).

 For Enterprise server customers, it is important to note that newly added API keys will be using the Standard environment by default.
 If you need to switch an API key’s environment from Standard to Enterprise, you can do so on our account portal.